Learn To Scuba Dive in Sydney, Australia

 We start out with some basic diving theory, which gives you some insight into what is happening to you when you go underwater.
-We used to give you a book to read (and still can), though these days most people prefer to watch the DVD and learn the material on their own schedule.
+We used to give you a book to read (and still can), though these days most people prefer to do our online study and learn the material on their own schedule.
 When your course starts, we’ll cover a few more things and answer any questions that you may have.

-The real fun begins when we fit you out with scuba gear and walk into the shallow end of the pool for your first few breaths underwater.
-Progressively we teach you more and more skills, so that by the end of the pool session you’ll be happy to swim having completed all the practical skills necessary to dive in the ocean.
+The real fun begins when we fit you out with scuba gear and you take your first few breaths underwater.
+Progressively we teach you more and more skills until you’re ready to go on an open water dive.

-Now we’re talking a new world of opportunity as the ocean is a big place and you’ll never know what you will see.
+The ocean is a big place and you’ll never know what you will see.
 Don’t worry though, we start out at very shallow sheltered dive sites and work up your experience from there.
-Each of the four oceans dives that you will complete is designed to build on the skills mastered on the previous dive.
+Each of the four ocean dives that you will complete is designed to build on the skills mastered on the previous dive.
 It’s not all skills and learning though, as on each dive you’ll get the opportunity to swim around and check out some local Sydney sites.

 Learning to dive is something that almost all people find easy and enjoyable.
 There are a few prerequisites that you should be aware of, which include:

-- The ability to swim reasonably well; now you don’t have to be Ian Thorpe, but you will have to do an un-timed 200m swim in a pool (4 laps).
+- The ability to swim reasonably well; now you don’t have to be Ian Thorpe, but you will have to do an un-timed 200m swim.